SUSE-Enceladus/keg/doc/source/data_modules.rst

 ------------------------------

-Configuration scriptlets are individual script snippets that can be used to generate image configurations script. `KIWI` runs those scripts at certain points in the image build process.
+Configuration scriptlets are individual script snippets that can be used to generate image configuration scripts. `KIWI` runs those scripts at certain points in the image build process.
 They can be used to do changes to the system's configuration.

 The scriptlets are located in :file:`data/scripts` and are required to have a :file:`.sh` suffix.
-The are referenced in the `scripts` lists of the `config` or `setup` sections in the image definition (without the :file:`.sh` suffix).
+These are referenced in the `scripts` lists of the `config` or `setup` sections in the image definition (without the :file:`.sh` suffix).
 See :ref:`imgdef_config` for details on the `config` section.